 That’s right.
 The word “mode” again.
 And the most important way to adjust our camera to get the right exposure, after exposure compensation.

-Right, this very advanced drawing that took me a lot of time1 to make is all of the icons for most of the different metering modes on most cameras.
+Right, this very advanced drawing that took me a lot of time to make is all of the icons for most of the different metering modes on most cameras.

-First, make sure you've read the section on the histogram.
-Remember when I said that a 'correct' exposure was where the pixel values had nothing over or under exposed, and thus largely were clumped in the middle of the histogram?
+First, make sure you’ve read the section on the histogram.
+Remember how we consider a ‘correct’ exposure was where the pixel’s brightness values had nothing over or under exposed, and thus largely were clumped in the middle of the histogram?

 The metering mode changes what section of the image the camera is measuring.
 We spoke about histograms at looking at the entire grid of pixels of an image, which it does.
 Yet, we don’t often really care about the entire grid of pixels of an image.

-Changing the metering mode changes how the camera measures the world.
+Changing the metering mode changes how the camera measures the brightness of what it can see.

 First, lets consider a standard metering mode available on almost all cameras (even film cameras!).
 Center-Weighted metering.